-Creating a rule to protect against keyloggers
+Creating a rule to protect against keylogging

 - 1. Select the Policies menu and click on your policy. - 2.
 Select a rule set. - Click on the Application > Keylogging tab. - 4.
-If you are in read-only mode, click on Edit in the upper banner. - Click on Add a rule (Keylogging).A new row appears. - 6.
+If you are in read-only mode, click on Edit in the upper banner. - Click on Add a rule (Keylogging).
+A new row appears. - 6.
 Click on hin the application ID area and select the application(s) to protect.
 Add Internet Explorer, Windows Explorer and password manager for example. - 7.
-In the Status field in the Default behavior area, choose what you want the protection rule to do: - · Allow to allow keylogging by default. - · Block to block keylogging by default. - Block and kill to block keylogging and kill the process that attempted to log keystrokes. - 8.
+In the Status field in the Default behavior area, choose what you want the protection rule to do: - · Allow to allow keylogging by default. - Block to block keylogging by default. - Block and kill to block keylogging and kill the process that attempted to log keystrokes. - 8.
 Click on + Add a specific behavior and choose the application(s) that you want to allow.
 Add applications that legitimately log keystrokes, e.g., remote control tools, and in the Status, select Allow so that the protection will allow these applications.

 - 9. In the upper banner in the rule, you can: - Make the rule passive.
 Passive rules behave like standard rules but do not actually block any actions.
-The agent only generates logs that indicate which actions security rules would have blocked. - Use this mode to test new restriction rules, find out their impact, and make the necessary adjustments before disabling Passive rule mode. - Indicate whether the rule must generate an incident when it is applied. - Select the log settings that this rule will send. - Specify whether an action must be performed when a log is sent for this rule. - Enter a description to explain what this rule aims to achieve. - 10.
+The agent only generates logs that indicate which actions security rules would have blocked. - Use this mode to test new restriction rules, find out their impact, and make the necessary adjustments before disabling Passive rule mode.
+For further information on testing rules and policies, refer to Testing security policies. - Indicate whether the rule must generate an incident when it is applied. - · Select the log settings that this rule will send. - Specify whether an action must be performed when a log is sent for this rule.
+You can choose to display a notification on the agent and/or run a script. - · Enter a description to explain what this rule aims to achieve. - 10.
 The row number of each rule appears on its left.
 Rearrange the sequence of your rules if you need to, by clicking on the arrows above and below the row number. - 11.
 Click on Save at the top right of the window to save changes.